Nevenall/blades-in-the-dark/src/04-the-score.md

 The GM sets a **stress cost** when you activate a flashback action.

-- {0 }{Stress:} An ordinary action for which you had easy opportunity. *The Cutter {Consorted} with her friend to agree to arrive at the dice game ahead of time, to suddenly spring out as a surprise ally.*
+- **0 {Stress}** An ordinary action for which you had easy opportunity. *The Cutter {Consorted} with her friend to agree to arrive at the dice game ahead of time, to suddenly spring out as a surprise ally.*
-- {1 }{Stress:} A complex action or unlikely opportunity. *The Hound {Finessed} his pistols into a hiding spot near the card table so he could retrieve them after the pat-down at the front door.*
+- **2 {Stress}** A complex action or unlikely opportunity. *The Hound {Finessed} his pistols into a hiding spot near the card table so he could retrieve them after the pat-down at the front door.*
-- {2 }{(or more) Stress:} An elaborate action that involved special opportunities or contingencies. *The Whisper has already {Studied} the history of the property and learned of a ghost that is known to haunt its ancient canal dock—a ghost that can be compelled to reveal the location of the hidden vault.*
+- **2 (or more) {Stress}** An elaborate action that involved special opportunities or contingencies. *The Whisper has already {Studied} the history of the property and learned of a ghost that is known to haunt its ancient canal dock—a ghost that can be compelled to reveal the location of the hidden vault.*

 After the stress cost is paid, a flashback action is handled just like any other action.
 Sometimes it will entail an action roll, because there’s some danger or trouble involved.
 Sometimes a flashback will entail a fortune roll, because we just need to find out how well (or how much, or how long, etc.).
 Sometimes a flashback won’t call for a roll at all because you can just pay the stress and it’s accomplished.